WillemSleegers/tidystats-Word-add-in/README.md

 ### Installing the development version of tidystats for Word

-Download the manifest.xml file here from Github.
+Download the manifest.xml file from the Github [page](https://github.com/WillemSleegers/tidystats-Word-add-in).
 This is the file that needs to be installed on your computer somewhere in order to run the add-in.

 #### Mac